priceops/priceops.org/content/index.md

 It is unlikely that a product's optimal pricing will be arrived at without direct contact with the market, and even more unlikely that the optimal pricing today will remain so for long.
-Therefor, a pricing implementation _must_ facilitate responsive iteration.
+Therefore, a pricing implementation _must_ facilitate responsive iteration.

 Poorly managed pricing is a common and costly problem.
 Once